WWE Extreme Rules lineup: The current card for next month's event - Pro Wrestling Dot Net

 The following matches are advertised for the WWE Extreme Rules event that will be held Saturday, October 8 in Philadelphia, Pennsylvania at Wells Fargo Center.

-Powell’s POV: Rousey won an elimination match on Smackdown to earn the title shot.
-WWE did not announce any new matches on Raw, though it looks like they are building toward a Seth Rollins vs. Matt Riddle rematch.
+Powell’s POV: Morgan challenged Rousey to make their match an Extreme Rules match on Friday’s Smackdown.
+It looks like they are building toward a Seth Rollins vs. Matt Riddle rematch for this event, and perhaps Drew McIntyre vs. Karrion Kross.
 There is a longer wait than usual between WWE PLE’s, so the company has plenty of time to establish the card.

 Be the first to comment